 How to get rid of millipedes . . . by hand.
 Some of you may have to put on your big kid pants for this one.
 But seriously, if you’re certain that you’re dealing with a millipede, there’s nothing to worry about.
 They move slowly and can’t hurt you.
 I prefer the paper method.
 Grab any sheet of paper you can find, set it in front of the millipede, let it walk onto it, take the millipede outside, and dump it.
 A broom and a dustpan work pretty well, too.
 If these options sound a little too “hands on,” grab a vacuum or a shop-vac and suck the little bugger up.
 Just remember to remove the bag or dump the bin after you’re through.

-If you’re still reading this, you’re probably waiting to learn how to kill millipedes with commercial products.
-Luckily for you, there are a number of products available.
-Most of these can be found online, through pest control companies, or at local gardening stores.
+Many good pesticides can be readily found online, through pest control companies, or at local gardening stores.
 The most widely available forms of millipede pesticides are aerosol sprays, powders or dusts, residual granules, and liquid sprays.
-If you like the aerosol idea, I would recommend: 250 Propoxur Spray (active ingredient propoxur), CB Borid Turbo (active ingredient boric acid), or CB Intruder HPX (active ingredients cyfluthrin and pyrethrins).
+If you like the aerosol idea, I would recommend: Invader Aerosol (active ingredient propoxur), CB Borid Turbo (active ingredient boric acid), or CB Intruder HPX (active ingredients cyfluthrin and pyrethrins).
 If you prefer powders or dusts, I would suggest: Drione Dust (active ingredients pyrethrins, piperonyl butoxide, and amorphous silica gel), Delta Dust (active ingredient deltamethrin), or MotherEarth D (active ingredient diatomaceous earth).
 For granules, look for: Demand G (active ingredient lambda-cyhalothrin), or EcoExempt G (active ingredient plant oil [hexa-hydroxyl]).
 And finally, for liquid sprays, look into: Cyper WP (active ingredient cypermethrin), Talstar P (active ingredient bifenthrin), or Suspend SC (active ingredient deltamethrin).

 Natural Millipede Control